eamodio/vscode-tsl-problem-matcher/README.md

 - **\$ts-webpack-watch** &mdash; adds errors and warnings reported by ts-loader while in watch mode
 - **\$ts-checker-webpack** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin
 - **\$ts-checker-webpack-watch** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin while in watch mode
-- **\$ts-checker-eslint-webpack** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin with ESLint
+- **\$ts-checker-eslint-webpack** &mdash; adds ESLint errors and warnings reported by the fork-ts-checker-webpack-plugin
-- **\$ts-checker-eslint-webpack-watch** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin with ESLint while in watch mode
+- **\$ts-checker-eslint-webpack-watch** &mdash; adds ESLint errors and warnings reported by the fork-ts-checker-webpack-plugin while in watch mode
+- **\$ts-checker5-webpack** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin v5+
+- **\$ts-checker5-webpack-watch** &mdash; adds errors and warnings reported by the fork-ts-checker-webpack-plugin v5+ while in watch mode
+- **\$ts-checker5-eslint-webpack** &mdash; adds ESLint errors and warnings reported by the fork-ts-checker-webpack-plugin v5+
+- **\$ts-checker5-eslint-webpack-watch** &mdash; adds ESLint errors and warnings reported by the fork-ts-checker-webpack-plugin v5+ while in watch mode
 - **\$tslint-webpack** &mdash; adds lint warnings reported by tslint-loader
 - **\$tslint-webpack-watch** &mdash; adds lint warnings reported by tslint-loader while in watch mode